Social Work (SOCW)

 SOCW 551.
 Generalist Field Practicum I. 4 Hours.

-Offers engaged field education as the central form of instruction and learning to socialize students to become practitioners.
-Integrates social work theory with practice.
-Reinforces the purposes, values, and ethics of the social work profession.
-Fosters the integration of empirical and practice-based knowledge to promote the development of professional competence.
-Requires weekly attendance of a one-hour in-class seminar.
+This course is a field practice course and requires the student to complete field practice hours in accordance with the program’s accreditation body.
+This course provides students the opportunity to engage in field education as the central form of instruction and learning to socialize students to become practitioners.
+The course integrates social work knowledge, values, concepts, theories, and skills learned throughout the generalist practice year of coursework and with practice.
+The course reinforces the purposes, values, and ethics of the social work profession and fosters the integration of empirical and practice-based knowledge to promote the development of professional competence.
+Students will be required to upload assignments and engage online with course content and lectures.
 Prerequisite: Admission to MSW program.

 SOCW 552.
 Generalist Field Practicum II.
 4 Hours.